FinCriticalED: A Visual Benchmark for Financial Fact-Level OCR: Benchmark

 \subsubsection{Task Definition}

-The Financial Critical Error Detection task is formulated as a \textit{structured OCR and factual verification} problem.
-Given an input image $I$ from a financial document, the model generates an HTML-formatted output:
+The task is formulated as a \textit{structured OCR and factual verification} problem.
+Given an input image $I$, the model generates HTML-formatted OCR output $T = \text{OCR}(I)$ preserving text and layout.
+To test factual distortion, each ground-truth is paired with annotated facts $F = \{f_1, \dots, f_x\}$, categorized as $F = F_n \cup F_t \cup F_{mu} \cup F_{re} \cup F_{fc}$, representing \textit{numeric} ($F_n$), \textit{temporal} ($F_t$), \textit{monetary unit} ($F_{mu}$), \textit{reporting entity} ($F_{re}$), and \textit{financial concept} ($F_{fc}$) facts (Table~\ref{tab:fact_types}).